HIRO-group/HIRO_Panda_TRAC_IK/README.md

-# Franka Panda TracIK Inverse Kinematics Solver
+# Franka Panda TracIK Solver

 A Cartesian pose controller ROS package developed in the HIRO Lab at CU Boulder.